-3 Which regulatory authorities are primarily responsible for overseeing banks?
+Which regulatory authorities are primarily responsible for overseeing banks?

-The Constitution establishes that regulation of the monetary and banking system is the responsibility of the Central Bank.
-Dominican banks and other Dominican financial institutions are regulated by the Monetary and Financial Administration, which is composed of the Central Bank, the Monetary Board (which is the highest authority of the Central Bank) and the SIB.
-As indicated above, the regulatory framework for the operation of the Dominican financial sector is currently set out in the MFL, in rulings and regulations issued by the Monetary Board (regulations are approved by the monetary board through resolutions) and in circulars and ruling application guidelines issued by the SIB.
-Please note that if a financial institution becomes a participant in the capital market, then it will also be subject to the regulations set out by the Superintendency of Securities.
+The Constitution establishes that regulation of the monetary and banking system is the responsibility of the Monetary Board, which is the highest authority of the Central Bank.
+Dominican banks and other Dominican financial institutions are regulated by the Monetary and Financial Administration, which is composed of the Central Bank, the Monetary Board and the SIB.
+As indicated above, the regulatory framework for the operation of the Dominican financial sector is currently set out in the MFL, in rulings and regulations issued by the Monetary Board (regulations are approved by the Monetary Board through resolutions) and in circulars and ruling application guidelines issued by the SIB.
+Please note that if a financial institution becomes a participant in the capital markets, then it will also be subject to the regulations set out by the Superintendency of Securities.

 4 Describe the extent to which deposits are insured by the government.
 Describe the extent to which the government has taken an ownership interest in the banking sector and intends to maintain, increase or decrease that interest.